ZupIT/nimbus-docs/compose/action.md

 }
 ```

 `@AutoDeserialize` marks your action handler (function) for code generation.
-The next time you build the project, a version of this composable
+The next time you build the project, a version of this function that
-function that accepts an instance of `ActionTriggeredEvent` will be available.
+accepts an instance of `ActionTriggeredEvent` will be available.

 To know more about the auto-deserialization, [read this topic](auto-deserialization.md).